 Surface colonization is central to the lifestyles of many bacteria.
-Exploiting surface niches requires sophisticated systems for sensing and attaching to solid materials. synthesizes a polysaccharide-based adhesin known as the holdfast at one of its cell poles, which enables tight attachment to exogenous surfaces.
+Exploiting surface niches requires sophisticated systems for sensing and attaching to solid materials.
+Caulobacter crescentus synthesizes a polysaccharide-based adhesin known as the holdfast at one of its cell poles, which enables tight attachment to exogenous surfaces.
 The genes required for holdfast biosynthesis have been analyzed in detail, but difficulties in isolating analytical quantities of the adhesin have limited efforts to characterize its chemical structure.
-In this report, we describe a method to extract the holdfast from cultures and present a survey of its carbohydrate content.
-Glucose, 3--methylglucose, mannose, -acetylglucosamine, and xylose were detected in our extracts.
-Our results provide evidence that the holdfast contains a 1,4-linked backbone of glucose, mannose, -acetylglucosamine, and xylose that is decorated with branches at the C-6 positions of glucose and mannose.
+In this report, we describe a method to extract the holdfast from C. crescentus cultures and present a survey of its carbohydrate content.
+Glucose, 3- O -methylglucose, mannose, N -acetylglucosamine, and xylose were detected in our extracts.
+Our results provide evidence that the holdfast contains a 1,4-linked backbone of glucose, mannose, N -acetylglucosamine, and xylose that is decorated with branches at the C-6 positions of glucose and mannose.
 By defining the monosaccharide components in the polysaccharide, our work establishes a framework for characterizing enzymes in the holdfast pathway and provides a broader understanding of how polysaccharide adhesins are built.
-To colonize solid substrates, bacteria often deploy dedicated adhesins that facilitate attachment to surfaces. initiates surface colonization by secreting a carbohydrate-based adhesin called the holdfast.
+IMPORTANCE To colonize solid substrates, bacteria often deploy dedicated adhesins that facilitate attachment to surfaces.
+Caulobacter crescentus initiates surface colonization by secreting a carbohydrate-based adhesin called the holdfast.
 Because little is known about the chemical makeup of the holdfast, the pathway for its biosynthesis and the physical basis for its unique adhesive properties are poorly understood.
-This study outlines a method to extract the holdfast and describes the monosaccharide components contained within the adhesive matrix.
+This study outlines a method to extract the C. crescentus holdfast and describes the monosaccharide components contained within the adhesive matrix.
 The composition analysis adds to our understanding of the chemical basis for holdfast attachment and provides missing information needed to characterize enzymes in the biosynthetic pathway.

-Due to their intimate physical interactions with the environment, surface polysaccharides are critical determinants of fitness for bacteria. produces a specialized structure at one of its cell poles called the holdfast that enables attachment to surfaces.
+Due to their intimate physical interactions with the environment, surface polysaccharides are critical determinants of fitness for bacteria.
+Caulobacter crescentus produces a specialized structure at one of its cell poles called the holdfast that enables attachment to surfaces.
 Previous studies have shown that the holdfast is composed of carbohydrate-based material and identified a number of genes required for holdfast development.
 However, incomplete information about its chemical structure, biosynthetic genes, and regulatory principles has limited progress in understanding the mechanism of holdfast synthesis.
 We leveraged the adhesive properties of the holdfast to perform a saturating screen for genes affecting attachment to cheesecloth over a multiday time course.
 Using similarities in the temporal profiles of mutants in a transposon library, we defined discrete clusters of genes with related effects on cheesecloth colonization.
 Holdfast synthesis, flagellar motility, type IV pilus assembly, and smooth lipopolysaccharide (SLPS) production represented key classes of adhesion determinants.
 Examining these clusters in detail allowed us to predict and experimentally define the functions of multiple uncharacterized genes in both the holdfast and SLPS pathways.
-In addition, we showed that the pilus and the flagellum control holdfast synthesis separately by modulating the holdfast inhibitor This report defines a set of genes contributing to adhesion that includes newly discovered genes required for holdfast biosynthesis and attachment.
-Our data provide evidence that the holdfast contains a complex polysaccharide with at least four monosaccharides in the repeating unit and underscore the central role of cell polarity in mediating attachment of to surfaces.
-Bacteria routinely encounter biotic and abiotic materials in their surrounding environments, and they often enlist specific behavioral programs to colonize these materials.
-Adhesion is an early step in colonizing a surface. produces a structure called the holdfast which allows this organism to attach to and colonize surfaces.
+In addition, we showed that the pilus and the flagellum control holdfast synthesis separately by modulating the holdfast inhibitor hfiA.
+This report defines a set of genes contributing to adhesion that includes newly discovered genes required for holdfast biosynthesis and attachment.
+Our data provide evidence that the holdfast contains a complex polysaccharide with at least four monosaccharides in the repeating unit and underscore the central role of cell polarity in mediating attachment of C. crescentus to surfaces.
+IMPORTANCE Bacteria routinely encounter biotic and abiotic materials in their surrounding environments, and they often enlist specific behavioral programs to colonize these materials.
+Adhesion is an early step in colonizing a surface.
+Caulobacter crescentus produces a structure called the holdfast which allows this organism to attach to and colonize surfaces.
 To understand how the holdfast is produced, we performed a genome-wide search for genes that contribute to adhesion by selecting for mutants that could not attach to cheesecloth.
 We discovered complex interactions between genes that mediate surface contact and genes that contribute to holdfast development.
 Our genetic selection identified what likely represents a comprehensive set of genes required to generate a holdfast, laying the groundwork for a detailed characterization of the enzymes that build this specialized adhesin.